Jackson leads No. 3 Kansas to 73-68 win over No. 2 Baylor

 Baylor is hardly out of the conference race.
 Its two Big 12 losses have come at West Virginia and Kansas, and there is no harm in that.
 The challenge going forward is to beat those teams at home.

-Kansas nevertheless took a big step toward winning its 13th straight league title, and did it by beating the Bears for the ninth straight time.
-Jayhawks coach Bill Self improved to 8-0 against top-5 teams in Allen Fieldhouse.
+Kansas: Self improved to 8-0 against top-5 teams in Allen Fieldhouse.

 UP NEXT